sidju/sid/alt-reverse-polish-syntax.md

     "print_twice"
       "Prints given message to stdout twice"
-      { message: str } !<
+      { message: str } <
         # needed since each print will consume one value from the stack
-        duplicate
+        duplicate!
           # Indented relative the data/source of the data it consumes
-          print
+          print!
-          print
+          print!
       >
-      fn
+      fn!
-    def
+    def!

 (Formatting praxis is highly debatable.)

-Executing this function should be functionally equivalent to running the script `<duplicate print print>`.
+Executing this function should be functionally equivalent to running the script `<duplicate! print! print!>`.
 The benefit in creating functions is in adding a layer of type validation and documentation around the code, aiding the developer with more local type errors and function descriptions accessible from debugger.